nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-using-refs-to-access-components.md

   }
 }
 ```
-Now, what we could do is, we can actually strip this back down, get rid of the `ReactDOM` find node part, and we could say, `this.a` which is our component.ref, we're getting the `refs` of our a component `input`, which is going to be that input field, and get its `value`.
+Now, what we could do is, we can actually strip this back down, get rid of the `ReactDOM` find node part, and we could say, `this.a` which is our `component.ref`, we're getting the `refs` of our a component `input`, which is going to be that input field, and get its `value`.

 ``` javascript
 update() {